 Growing up in Seattle, I was always looking for ways to turn rainy weather into entertainment.
 Rain gauges might not be the first thing to jump to mind.
 But, at the risk of sounding like my elementary school science teacher, measuring is fun (not to mention a good tool for the practical gardener).
 We've rounded up five favorite rain gauges - all of the low-tech variety.

 NB: Fans of high tech (and those who prefer to stay indoors), should explore Oregon Scientific's Rain Gauge offerings.

 Above: New England master craftsman Steve Conant makes rain gauges using the same custom techniques developed in the 19th century.
-The Conant Estate Stainless Steel Rain Gauge is a stately 26 inches tall.
-Currently on sale for $47 (regularly $159) at Restoration Hardware.
-Conant Estate Brass Rain Gauge is available in brass for $121.72 at Amazon.
+The Conant Custom Estate Brass Rain Gauge is available in brass for $61.71 at Amazon.

-Above: A smaller version, the Conant Custom Brass Vermont Rain Gauge measures 6.5 inches tall and mounts to a post or a wall; $29.99 at Hayneedle.
+Above: A smaller version of the Conant Rain Gauge measures 6.5 inches tall and mounts to a post or a wall; $15.99 at Brookstone.

-Above: The Grande View Rain Gauge uses a twisting brass stake to support the measuring tube and to mount the gauge into soft ground (a post-mounting option is also available); $44.99 at Van Dykes Restorers.
+Above: The Conant Grande View Rain Gauge uses a twisting brass stake to support the measuring tube and to mount the gauge into soft ground (a post-mounting option is also available); $40.99 at Van Dykes Restorers.